jojala/sample-twitter-stream/README.md

 `EmojiMaster` - Class to read in emoji.json file and store map of emojis by code

 `TweetStatProcessor` - Main container class for processing status updates

+## Packages of Interest
+`[/test]com.jeffreyojala.twitterstream.processor` - Foldering containing tests for all the tweet processing classes

+`[/]com.jeffreyojala.twitterstream.config` - Main application config where a user can available resources to allocate or similar app configuration (keys are NOT in here, injected via environment variables or command line args)

+`[/]com.jeffreyojala.twitterstream.http` - HTTP endpoints to control stream processing or query for statistics

+`[/]com.jeffreyojala.twitterstream.models` - POJO style models

+`[/]com.jeffreyojala.twitterstream.processor` - Group of tweet processors. *MAIN BUSINESS LOGIC*

+`[/]com.jeffreyojala.twitterstream.services` - Services to manage stream and other application data

+`[/]com.jeffreyojala.twitterstream.statcontainers` - Data containers to store (in memory) statistical data, manage time based data transitions and compute basic statistics

 ## Scaling Concerns